CDCgov/cfa-ring-vax-widget/README.md

   - Contact tracing
     - Contact tracing can detect infections among contacts, contacts of contacts, etc.
-    - Contact tracing has different performance characteristics for each “ring.”
+    - Contact tracing has different performance characteristics for each "ring."
+      (The most straightforward choice would be to make second ring performance equivalent to first ring, i.e., time from detecting infected contact to infected contact-of-contact is identical to time from detecting index infection to infected contact.)
   - Isolation reduces transmission by some factor (which might be 100%) for that individual.
 - Input parameters/assumptions for this model